nischalshrestha/PyMonkey/README.md

 `python main.py`

-The compiler isn't complete yet and I haven't yet decided on how to run it but I am planning on something like this:
+The compiler isn't complete yet but can be run with a flag `--c`:

+`python compile.py --c`

+Ultimately, to compile a Monkey file, this command will be used instead:

 `python compile.py [Program.mnk] [args]`